 Basis of Comparison Secured Line of Credit Unsecured Line of Credit

-Collateral Requirement Collateral (like a home, car, or other significant assets) is needed as a security against the credit line.
+Collateral Requirement Collateral (like a real estate, inventory, equipment, or receivables) is needed as a security against the credit line.
 If the borrower defaults, the lender can claim the collateral to recover their loss.
 No collateral is needed.
 The lender offers the credit based purely on the borrower’s creditworthiness and ability to repay.

 Interest Rates Typically lower due to the presence of collateral reducing the lender’s risk.
-Usually higher as there’s increased risk for the lender due to the absence of collateral.
+Usually higher unless otherwise justified by creditworthiness and cash flow

-Credit Limit Higher borrowing limits are often available due to the reduced risk for the lender.
-Lower borrowing limits are typical due to the lender’s increased risk.
+Credit Limit Higher borrowing limits are easier to negotiate due to the reduced risk for the lender.
+Lower borrowing limits are more difficult to negotiate unless credit and cash flow demonstrate otherwise

 Approval Difficulty Easier to get approved if you have an asset of significant value to use as collateral.
 Can be harder to get approved, especially for those with weaker credit, as it relies entirely on creditworthiness and repayment ability.